Animal Crossing: New Horizons: Reception

 Many had complaints about time restrictions in the early phases of the game.
 Since the game runs in real-time, most of the resources available replenish the next day, and reviewers were left with little to do in the beginning.
 IGNs Samuel Claiborn refused to time travel in prior titles, but ultimately was tempted into putting the system's clock ahead 15 days in when more tools were unlocked and to begin what he believed was when the game had faster pacing.
 4Players enjoyed the lack of time-related pressure and the option to time travel if preferred.

 Outside of gameplay itself, New Horizons received acclaim for the timing of the release, coming out just as stay-at-home orders were being fortified.
 Reviewer Louryne Strampe of WIRED found that the game was exactly what she needed for her mental health and added that she and her colleagues find solace when visiting each other's respective islands.
 Due to online multiplayer options, it also gave critics the opportunity to play with friends during quarantine.
 The release of New Horizons, has also sparked in popularity of the term cozy game which meant that the term was also adopted to various farm sims such as Stardew Valley.

 The downloadable content expansion, Happy Home Paradise, was well received.
 Lisa Segarra of Kotaku found the prompts for designing villager homes to be "exhilarating" and that it "sparked inspiration".
 She found that the update brought "so much new life into the game".
 Kate Gray of Nintendo Life described the new content in the expansion and the free update as being comparable to "a big lick of paint over the whole game".
 The depth and quantity of new content was praised, and minor improvements were deemed to "really make it worth sticking around", though the finality of the update was criticized.

+Alex Olney of Nintendo Life finds that although the Nintendo Switch 2 edition of New Horizons had an increase in resolution, there were no improvements to the frame rate and still runs at 30 fps.
+He also finds that the Switch 2 edition is "not an especially exciting upgrade".